 And we will live again.

-And we will come through this and we will survive.
+And we will come through this.

-Well, I think it's awesome that you do it.
+Well, I think it's awesome that you're doing Linda just texted me.

-Apparently, you're a newlywed.
+Apparently, you're a newlywed?

-Well, no, it's my it's my anniversary today.
+Well, no, it's my anniversary today.

-I've been I was getting ready while I was on hold.
+I was getting ready while I was on hold.

 Well, where are you going to dinner tonight?

-Lahood, what kind of food they serve?
+LaHood, what kind of food they serve?

 Oh, amazing ribs that when you cut it in half, it falls off the bone.